Register a Municipal Sewage Discharge

 Prior to the pre-registration meeting, it is recommended that dischargers:

 - Become familiar with the content of the MWR.
-For more information about EMA and the MWR and how they apply to you, you may wish to obtain legal advice;
+You may wish to obtain legal advice for more information about the Environmental Management Act (EMA) and the MWR and how they apply to you;

 - Ensure their proposal will meet the requirements of the MWR;